truxnell/home-cluster/kubernetes/helios/apps/cert-manager/README.md

 # Why cert-manager for a little cluster

-Because I managed to get my domain listed in the hsts preload lists for browsers, all modern browsers now force-forward my domain to HTTPS.
+Because my domain is in the hsts preload lists for browsers, all modern browsers now force-forward my domain to HTTPS.

 So I sorta had to add this ~le sigh.